 Technical analysis doesn’t predict movements with 100% accuracy and many veteran investors and money managers like Burt Malkiel think it’s little more than financial astrology.
-But the best technical traders understand the limitations of their own tools and use them to make educated predictions, not offer stone-cold locks.
+But the best technical traders understand the limitations and flexibility of their own tools, and use them to make educated predictions.

 What are Technical Indicators?